-The Omukama is believed to addressed in many titles like Omukama of The Kingdom of Bunyoro-Kitara, Ruler of Hoima, Masindi, Kibaale, Buliisa, Kiryandongo, Kagadi and Kakumiro, The Grandson of Kabalega, The Healer, The Orphan Protector, The Hater of Rebellion, The Lion of Bunyoro, The Hero of Bunyoro, The Defender and Protector of Banyoro Culture, The Hero of Kabalega, The Defender and Protector of Banyoro Oral Tradition, The Defender of Traditional African Religions, The Defender of the Religions and other interesting tittles.
+The Omukama is believed to be addressed in many titles like Omukama of The Kingdom of Bunyoro-Kitara, Ruler of Hoima, Masindi, Kibaale, Buliisa, Kiryandongo, Kagadi and Kakumiro, The Grandson of Kabalega, The Healer, The Orphan Protector, The Hater of Rebellion, The Lion of Bunyoro, The Hero of Bunyoro, The Defender and Protector of Banyoro Culture, The Hero of Kabalega, The Defender and Protector of Banyoro Oral Tradition, The Defender of Traditional African Religions, The Defender of the Religions and other interesting tittles.

 It’s believed that years back, the Kingdom was a perfect depression to cost you a smile, people were organised basing on their ancestral Bunyoro Clans, each clan with a royal clan of the Kings, princess and princesses.
 The legislative and judicial powers only belonged to the King-His majesty.
 It’s at one point that, his word by then was highly respected that it almost equated the word of God.
 The Bunyoro subjects had a big role to manifest, to ensure that the King never lacked anything.